Lanczos algorithm for lattice QCD matrix elements: Noise the Strange Scalar Current

 We now present the results of this analysis, beginning with quantities computed from $C(t)$ only. \Cref{fig:lattice:spectrum} shows the energies of the three lowest-lying states as extracted by Lanczos.
-The results are similar to those seen in Ref.~\cite{Wagman:2024rid}: Lanczos energy estimates exhibit no exponential decay in SNR, in contrast to the effective energy, where useful signal is available only up to $t \approx 30$.
+The results are similar to those seen in Ref.~\cite{Wagman:2024rid}: Lanczos energy estimates exhibit no exponential decay in SNR, in contrast to the effective energy, which is meaningfully resolved only up to $t \approx 30$.
+However, it is important to note that this absence of SNR decay is associated with the onset of large correlations between results with large $m$, as discussed further below.
 The ground state is resolved with excellent signal.
 Noise increases moving up the spectrum. \Cref{app:3es} shows results for the nearly-resolved third excited state.

+Bootstrap median Ritz value results for $m \gtrsim 12$ are highly correlated with one another as shown in \cref{fig:lattice:corrs}.
+It is therefore reasonable to quote the results from a single large $m$ as final results.
+Using the maximal $m = N_t/2= 48$ for example gives $E_k = [0.4179(21), 0.747(25), 1.343(67)]$ for $k=[0,1,2]$.
+These can be compared with the results of constant fits to \texttt{gvar}-style~\cite{peter_lepage_2020_4290884} outlier-robust estimators instead of nested median uncertainties as described in \cref{app:lattice-std}, which give $E_k = [0.4175(17), 0.736(34), 1.296(83)]$ for $k=[0,1,2]$.
+An analysis of a superset of this data using standard methods in Refs.~\cite{Hackett:2023nkr,Hackett:2023rif} found $E_0 = 0.4169(18)$.

+Stability of results at large $m$ should not be interpreted as indicating ground-state (or excited-state) dominance has been achieved: this behavior is necessary, but not sufficient.
+As discussed in the introduction, oblique Lanczos can exhibit a phenomenon known as stagnation, where not-yet-converged results remain stable under additional iterations.
+In application to correlator analyses, this may manifest as partially-converged results ``freezing in'' after reaching the noise-dominated part of the correlator, which is dominated by finite-sample effects arising from large phase fluctuations~\cite{Wagman:2016bam}.
+The large-time correlations visible in \cref{fig:lattice:corrs} and asymptotic constancy of Lanczos uncertainties together suggest that such stagnation behavior occurs in analyses of nucleon correlators at finite statistics.
+In contrast, if Lanczos analyses could extract meaningful signals from points in the noise region, one would expect asymptotically vanishing SNR corresponding to improvement of signal precision with all ranges of correlator times analyzed; this is not what is observed.